fghjorth/lqrps17/README.md

 ### Meals

 Lunch and coffee will be provided every day.
-On Tuesday, September 20, there will be a dinner for all course participants at a Copenhagen restaurant (location tba).
+On Tuesday, January 24th, there will be a dinner for all course participants at a Copenhagen restaurant (location tba).

 ### Price